-Oualitative characteristics and nutritional value of fish can reduce by microbial growth and oxidative changes during storage (Rezaei et al., 2008).
+Oualitative characteristics and nutritional value of fish can be reduced by microbial growth and oxidative changes during storage (Rezaei et al., 2008).
 To prevent or delay such deteriorative changes and extend fish meat shelf life, several ways were recommended.
 The use of natural preservatives such as essential oils is one of the suggested solutions (Coban, 2013).
-Essential oils (EOs) which are aromatic oily liquids of plant material consider in many aspects antioxidant, such as antibacterial. antiviral. antimycotic, antitoxigenic and antiparasitic properties (Burt, 2004; Miguel, 2010).
+Essential oils (EOs) which are aromatic oily liquids of plant material are considered for many aspects such as antibacterial. antioxidant. antiviral. antimycotic, antitoxigenic and antiparasitic properties (Burt, 2004; Miguel, 2010).
 EOs can also replace antibiotic growth promoters in aquatic and terrestrial animal feeds.
-Supplementation of animal's diet with EOs can effect on growth performance, intestinal microbiota, non-specific immune response and antioxidant status of their products (Giannenas et al., 2012).
+Supplementation of animal diets with EOs can affect growth performance, intestinal microbiota. non-specific immune response and antioxidant status of their products (Giannenas et al., 2012).

-Wild pistachio or Bene with scientific name Pistacia atlantica subsp. kurdica (P. a. kurdica) from the Ancardiaceae family is a tree with an important source of gum.
+Wild pistachio or Bene with the scientific name of Pistacia atlantica subsp. kurdica (P. a. kurdica) from the Ancardiaceae family is a tree with an important source of gum.
 Crude weight of gum contains twenty percent EO.
-After separation of EO by hydro distillation, the residue is used to make chewing gum (Sharifi and Hazell, 2011; Hatamnia et al., 2014; Hesami et al., 2014; Minaiyan et al., 2015).
-The whole bene plant and gum have many applications in traditional medicine especially in gastrointestinal ailments and several digestive problems such as peptic ulcers, diarrhea, gastritis and intestinal upsets (Minaiyan et al., 2015).
+After the separation of EOs by hydro distillation, the residue is used to make chewing gum (Sharifi and Hazell, 2011; Hatamnia et al., 2014; Hesami et al., 2014; Minaiyan et al., 2015).
+Bene's whole plant and gum have many applications in traditional medicine especially in gastrointestinal ailments and several digestive problems such as peptic ulcers, diarrhea, gastritis and intestinal upsets (Minaiyan et al., 2015).
 It is reported that EO from the gum has antibacterial, anti-fungal and antioxidant properties (Sharifi and Hazell, 2011; Bartosz, 2014; Hesami et al., 2014).

-Rainbow trout is an important market fish in the world (Parsa et al., 2016).
-It is a fatty fish species and its fat is rich in monounsaturated (50%) and polyunsaturated (26%) fatty acids (Mexis et al., 2009).
+Rainbow trout is an important market fish in the world.
+It is from fatty fish species and its fat is rich in monounsaturated (50%)and polyunsaturated (26%) fatty acids (Mexis et al., 2009).
 Therefore, it is sensitive to oxidative changes during storage (Rezaei et al., 2008).
-So, the objectives of this study were to investigate the effect of supplementation of Rainbow trout diet with P. a. kurdica EO on oxidation status of its meat during cold storage, its growth performance and intestinal microflora.
+The objectives of this study were to investigate the effect of supplementation of rainbow trout diet with P. a. kurdica EO on oxidation status of its meat during cold storage, its growth performance and intestinal microflora.